hatfield-c/avl/README.md

 2. Click on the green Code button near the upper right.
 3. Select to download the repository as a ZIP file.
 4. It is possible for the filename to differ than what is pictured.
 Go to downloads and select the correct .zip file.
-5. Unzip the file.
+5. Unzip the file (right click + Extract).
 This creates a local directory (folder) named after the Github Repository.
+6. Move the directory somewhere that is easy to locate, such as your Documents folder.
+These files are now accessible to locally run the project on Unity.
+7. To set up the project to be used in Unity, open Unity.
+DO NOT UPDATE VERSIONS IF PROMPTED!
+8. Unity will be opened to Projects automatically, which will be empty if this is the first time being used.
+9. Click Open, and navigate to the directory you downloaded avl-dev.
+Open the next avl-dev folder, then select Unity-AVL and open in Unity.
+This will add the project to Unity and it can now be accessed.
+10. The EgoPlayground scene for this project will automatically open at this point in Unity.

-##Quick Start Guide
+## Quick Start Guide

 Explain how to open the Playground scene file, and explain how to control the Ego vehicle with the keyboard